Best Scheduling Tools for Group Meetings in 2026 (Modern Alternatives to Polls & Email Chains)

 Conclusion: Try WonderCal Free

-WonderCal reframes the category: it's a calendar-native, AI-powered group scheduler that:
+WonderCal is a calendar-native, AI-powered group scheduler that:

-• Works with both Google Calendar and Microsoft Outlook.
+- Works with both Google Calendar and Microsoft Outlook on any side of the meeting.

-• Proposes the best time for the group.
+- Proposes the best time for the full group.

 Get started with WonderCal for free—schedule up to 3 group meetings per month at no cost.
 Ready for more?
 The Pro plan includes a 14-day free trial so you can experience the full power of AI-driven group scheduling.